intel-iot-devkit/smart-video-workshop/optimization-tools-and-techniques/README.md

     ./object_detection_demo_ssd_async -i $SV/object-detection/models/cars_1920x1080.h264 -m $SV/object-detection/models/model_downloader/object_detection//models/GoogleNet/SSD_GoogleNetV2.xml

-There are important performance caveats though, for example the tasks that run in parallel should try to avoid oversubscribing the shared compute resources. e.g. if the inference is performed on the FPGA, and the CPU is essentially idle, than it makes sense to do things on the CPU in parallel.
-But if the inference is performed say on the GPU, than it can take little gain to do the (resulting video) encoding on the same GPU in parallel, because the device is already busy.
+There are important performance caveats though, for example the tasks that run in parallel should try to avoid oversubscribing the shared compute resources. e.g. if the inference is performed on the FPGA, and the CPU is essentially idle, then it makes sense to do things on the CPU in parallel.
+But if the inference is performed say on the GPU, than it can gain little to perform the (resulting video) encoding on the same GPU in parallel, because the device is already busy.